Bonnie Gaunt's Bible Code September 11, 1999 Rapture Hoax

 In fact these codes do occur in a much tighter configuration in Deuteronomy 16:

-As you can see in the matrix above, with a width of 132, the word Rapture occurs vertically, 1st Tishri horizontal (sharing a shin with Rapture) and the word for the year 5760 is on an angle off the left side (the extra letters of this matrix have been cropped off for demonstration purposes).
+As you can see in the matrix above, with a width of 132, the word Rapture occurs vertically (red letters), 1st Tishri horizontal (blue letters), which is sharing a shin with Rapture, and the word for the year 5760 is on an angle off the left side (green letters).
+The extra letters of this matrix have been cropped off for demonstration purposes.

 The year 5762, which starts in our September 2001 (hey tav shin samech bet) is also encoded in this passage.
 IN FACT this is the exact same code that Bonnie found for the year 5760 except it has the letter "bet" on the end of it (bet stand for the number two).